ion-ml/foa/ASSIGNMENT_ANSWERS.md

 The main formulas used within the FOA algorithm by Mitic, Vukovic, Petrovic and Miljkoiv (2015) are as follows.

 The algorithm starts by randomly allocating the food and the fruit flies to positions within the search space.
-The random allocation of the food has not been defined, explicitly.
-However, the random allocations of the fruit fly position was defined.
-The definition calculates a pseudo random value based upon the pre-defined lower and upper bounds (of the search space).
+The random allocation of the food was not defined, explicitly.
+However, the random allocation of the fruit fly positions was defined, and it calculates a pseudo random value based upon the lower and upper bounds of the search space.

 ```JavaScript
 // PSEUDO CODE